 *CL2 Biosafety labs: additional precautions in donning reusable masks:

-- Face coverings used in lab should not be used outside of containment in common areas (hallways, restrooms, cafeterias, administrative areas, etc);
+- Face masks used in lab should not be used outside of containment in common areas (hallways, restrooms, cafeterias, administrative areas, etc);

-- Face coverings should not be used more than once in the lab – used face coverings may be contaminated from lab and reapplying them to the face introduces additional risk;
+- Face masks should not be used more than once in the lab – used face coverings may be contaminated from lab and reapplying them to the face introduces additional risk;

-- Face coverings can be laundered at home between uses providing they are transported home in a closed plastic bag and handled with caution.
+- Face masks can be laundered at home between uses providing they are transported home in a closed plastic bag and handled with caution.